swag-lang/swag/README.md

     Core.Console.print(Msg)
 }
 ```
-A stupid version that generates the code to do the print :
+A stupid version that generates the code to do the print (meta programming) :

 ``` swift
 using Core